dusty-nv/jetson-inference/docs/webrtc-flask.md

 # Flask + REST

 [Flask](https://flask.palletsprojects.com/en/2.2.x/) is a popular Python web micro-framework that routes HTTP/HTTPS requests to user Python functions and uses the [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) templating engine to generate HTML content parameterized by Python variables.
 At the same time you can also easily handle backend REST requests (typically JSON), which can be used by the client to dynamically control properties and trigger content from the frontend based on user inputs.
-This interactive example (found under [`python/www/flask`](../python/www/flask)) has multiple DNNs that you can toggle simulateously from the webapp and control their various settings with the UI in realtime.
+This interactive example (found under [`python/www/flask`](../python/www/flask)) has multiple DNNs that you can toggle simulateously from the webapp and control their various settings with the UI in realtime:

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-flask.jpg" width="600">